mayankkh1/terraformdoc/README.md

 #### Step-7:  Create IAM, Policies & assigning to users

-- Create the user file and assign policiy to user.
+- Create the user file and add the file in main directory

   First we need to create variable file for use the variable in user file.